MobleyLab/benchmarksets/README.md

 ## The paper

-The paper was just submitted (Sept.
-10, 2016) to [bioRxiv](http://biorxiv.org/content/early/2016/09/11/074625) and Annual Reviews in Biophysics.
-Its source files are deposited here, as detailed below, and comments/suggestions, etc. are welcome via the issue tracker (https://github.com/MobleyLab/benchmarksets/issues).
+Versions of this paper are archived on [bioRxiv](http://biorxiv.org/content/early/2016/09/11/074625); additionally, an early version is being published in Annual Reviews in Biophysics.
+Source files for the paper are deposited here, as detailed below, and comments/suggestions, etc. are welcome via the issue tracker (https://github.com/MobleyLab/benchmarksets/issues).

-The paper's authors are David L. Mobley (UC Irvine) and Michael K. Gilson (UCSD).
+This work is posted with permission from the Annual Review of Biophysics, Volume 46 © 2017 by [Annual Reviews](http://www.annualreviews.org/).
+Only the Annual Reviews version fo the work is peer reviewed; versions posted here are effectively preprints updated at the authors' discretion.
+The right to create derivative works (exercised here) is also exercised with permission from the Annual Review of Biophysics, Volume 46 © 2017 by Annual Reviews, http://www.annualreviews.org/

+A list of authors is provided below.

 ## The vision